Methane: Public safety and the environment

+In May 2023 The Guardian published a report blaming Turkmenistan as the worst in the world for methane super emitting.
+The data collected by Kayrros researchers indicate that two large Turkmen fossil fuel fields leaked 2.6 million and 1.8 million metric tonnes of methane in 2022 alone, pumping the CO_{2} equivalent of 366 million tonnes into the atmosphere, surpassing the annual CO_{2} emissions of the United Kingdom.

 Extraterrestrial methane

 Interstellar medium

-Methane is abundant in many parts of the Solar System and potentially could be harvested on the surface of another solar-system body (in particular, using methane production from local materials found on Mars or Titan), providing fuel for a return journey.
+Methane is abundant in many parts of the Solar System and potentially could be harvested on the surface of another Solar System body (in particular, using methane production from local materials found on Mars or Titan), providing fuel for a return journey.

+Negative methane, the negative ion of methane, is also known to exist in interstellar space.
+Its mechanism of formation is not fully understood.

 Mars

 Methane has been detected on all planets of the Solar System and most of the larger moons.
 With the possible exception of Mars, it is believed to have come from abiotic processes.

 The Curiosity rover has documented seasonal fluctuations of atmospheric methane levels on Mars.
 These fluctuations peaked at the end of the Martian summer at 0.6 parts per billion.

 Methane has been proposed as a possible rocket propellant on future Mars missions due in part to the possibility of synthesizing it on the planet by in situ resource utilization.
-An adaptation of the Sabatier methanation reaction may be used with a mixed catalyst bed and a reverse water-gas shift in a single reactor to produce methane from the raw materials available on Mars, utilizing water from the Martian subsoil and carbon dioxide in the Martian atmosphere.
+An adaptation of the Sabatier methanation reaction may be used with a mixed catalyst bed and a reverse water-gas shift in a single reactor to produce methane and oxygen from the raw materials available on Mars, utilizing water from the Martian subsoil and carbon dioxide in the Martian atmosphere.

 Methane could be produced by a non-biological process called serpentinization involving water, carbon dioxide, and the mineral olivine, which is known to be common on Mars.

+Titan

+Methane has been detected in vast abundance on Titan, the largest moon of Saturn.
+It comprises a significant portion of its atmosphere and also exists in a liquid form on its surface, where it comprises the majority of the liquid in Titan's vast lakes of hydrocarbons, the second largest of which is believed to be almost pure methane in composition.

+The presence of stable lakes of liquid methane on Titan, as well as the surface of Titan being highly chemically active and rich in organic compounds, has led scientists to consider the possibility of life existing within Titan's lakes, using methane as a solvent in the place of water for Earth-based life and using hydrogen in the atmosphere to derive energy with acetylene.